Experiencing access problems? Click here for information on reported service issues.

 Dawsonera - Internet Explorer and Adobe Reader version X

 A known problem with Adobe Reader X can cause problems using Read Online or Download for Dawsonera ebooks, when using Internet Explorer in combination with Adobe Reader version X. Adobe have released version 10.0.1 of Adobe Reader, which should resolve this issue..
-So if you are working on a pc on which you have installation rights, download the latest version of Adobe Reader, which is available via the Dawsonera homepage once you have logged in.
+So if you are working on a pc on which you have installation rights, download the latest version of Adobe Reader (there is a link to download Adobe Reader in the pop-up box which appears when you use the download option to access an e-book).
 Otherwise, if you encounter the problem, please try using a different browser such as Mozilla Firefox or Google Chrome, to access Dawsonera ebooks.

 Academic staff can add links to specific e-books in Dawsonera to Moodle - the links for specific e-books can be found in the library catalogue.
 However Dawsonera has advised us that it is not permissible to copy and paste content from e-books in Dawsonera into Moodle.